ikhtopod/QueenProblem/README.md

 # QueenProblem

-Developed with Unreal Engine 4
+Solving the Queen problem using the Annealing simulation algorithm.
+Developed with Unreal Engine 4.